 As it stands, the HomePod can directly connect with Apple Music or play tracks you've "iTune Matched".
 While iTunes Match is an option (£21.99 in the UK), as is AirPlay, without an Apple Music subscription the HomePod is very limited when it comes to playing music.

-There is no Bluetooth support, nor can you access any radio station other than Apple's Beats 1 (although you don't need an Apple Music subscription for this).
+There is no Bluetooth support.
+You can now access a number of radio stations through iTunes, like Capital FM or Apple's own Beats 1 you still can’t access the BBCs large staple of stations.
 We suspect that's likely to be a deal breaker for many, given that connectivity to a wide range of services has very much been the theme of technology over the past few years.
+“Hey Siri, play me Radio 1” just isn’t possible.

 Yes, you can AirPlay the radio or Spotify from your iPhone or iPad, but that defeats the point.
 This is a voice-controlled speaker, but there's only really Apple Music to control.
 Sonos, Amazon, and Google all support TuneIn radio and plenty of other music services so we're slightly baffled as to why Apple doesn't even try to.